Computer Science Spark Support

 Setting your python version

 You must select a version of python We have several versions of python.
 By default, "python" gives you an old python2.
 You really don't want to use that with Spark.
-You almost certainly want to use our most recent Anacdona environment.
+You almost certainly want to use our most recent standard virtual environment.
 See Using Python on CS Linux systems for the official way to pick your version.
 The following steps are an alternate shortcut that will work for Spark, but may not be enough for other things.

 Both the pyspark shell and spark-submit will use the version of Python you specify.